 AES is a symmetric key encryption cipher, and it is generally regarded as the "gold standard” for encrypting data.

-AES is NIST-certified and is used by the US government for protecting “secure” data, which has led to more general adoption of AES as the standard symmetric key cipher of choice by just about everyone.
+AES is NIST-certified and is used by the US government for protecting "secure” data, which has led to a more general adoption of AES as the standard symmetric key cipher of choice by just about everyone.
 It is an open standard that is free to use for any public, private, commercial, or non-commercial use.

 An introduction to AES encryption